Clean Air Zone

 The introduction of the zone aims to encourage residents and workers to consider the way they travel and to take the most polluting vehicles off the road.

-When will the Birmingham Clean Air Zone apply?
+When does the Birmingham Clean Air Zone apply?

-It will apply 24 hours a day, seven days a week, including Bank Holidays.
+It applies 24 hours a day, seven days a week, including Bank Holidays.
 A day’s use runs from midnight to midnight.

-Please note: as an example, if you make a journey into the CAZ (with a non-compliant vehicle)at 10pm and leave at 1am, you would be liable for 2 x daily charges, as you would have entered the next daily charging phase (from midnight onwards).
+Please note: as an example, if you make a journey into the zone in a non-compliant vehicle at 10pm and leave at 1am, you would be liable for two daily charges, as you would have entered the next daily charging phase (from midnight onwards).

-How much will the Birmingham Clean Air Zone cost?
+How much does the Birmingham Clean Air Zone cost?

-It will cost £8 per day for non-compliant cars, taxis (hackney carriages and private hire), LGVs and minibuses (up to and including 3.5 tonnes).
+It costs £8 per day for non-compliant cars, taxis (hackney carriages and private hire), LGVs and minibuses (up to and including 3.5 tonnes).

-Heavier vehicles (over 3.5 tonnes) and buses/coaches will be charged £50 per day.
+Heavier vehicles (over 3.5 tonnes) and buses/coaches are charged £50 per day.